 - Plan to arrive on the first day at least 30 minutes early for registration.

-- Leave your phone, tablet and other assistive technologies outside the Workshop.
+- Leave your phone, tablet and other connective technologies outside the Workshop.

 - Allow time for rest, reflection, and integration of the experience during breaks.